About the author

 AR enhances the authenticity of online shopping

-Augmented Reality (AR) has been around for a while and has become a major game-changer when it comes to e-commerce.
+Augmented Reality (AR) has been around for a while–a major game-changer in e-commerce and one of the key technologies in the retail industry today.
 It helps minimize ambiguity while customers do online shopping.
 The online retail industry has brought customers many undeniable benefits.
 However, there has always been one downside: online shoppers can’t actually feel the product or try it on.

 (Adapted from ETI Labs)